telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/report-designer-configuration.md

 previous_url: /standalone-report-designer-default-configuration
 ---

-# Standalone Report Designer Configuration Sections Overview
+# Standalone Report Designer Configuration Sections

 The settings of the Telerik Reporting engine are defined in a custom configuration section called `Telerik.Reporting`.
 This section should be added to the Report Designer configuration file `Telerik.ReportDesigner.exe.config`: